DevSecTim/blog/content/profile.md

 draft: false
 ---

-Hi 👋, I’m **Tim**, a Belfast-based Cloud, DevOps & DevSecOps Consultant with a PhD in Computer Vision and a long-standing fascination with emerging technology.
-I've been around the block in work at this point so I am in an architecture role, and although I love the big-picture perspective and solving real-world business problems, I'm also a proud engineer at the core and do everything I can to stay hands-on.
+Hi 👋, I’m **Tim**—a Belfast-based IT Consultant with a PhD in Computer Vision and a lifelong passion for emerging technology.
+These days, I work in architecture, where I thrive on solving real-world business problems and shaping the big picture.
+But at heart, I’m still an engineer: hands-on, curious, and always building something new.

 ## ☀️ By Day

-- **Cloud & DevSecOps Strategy**
-  My primary purpose is to help organisations align tech goals with business objectives, and building security into their pipelines and workflows from day one.

-- **Enterprise Architecture**
+- **Solution & Enterprise Architecture**
   Designing secure, scalable systems—often at the edge of legacy and modern stack integration.
 I pride myself on my ability to truly understand the architectural culture and motivations of my clients.

+- **Cloud, DevOps & DevSecOps Strategy**
+  My primary purpose is to help organisations align tech goals with business objectives, and building security into their pipelines and workflows from day one.

 - **Security-First Design**
   Backed by CISSP and CCSP certifications, I understand the importance of process and discipline when it comes to technology solutions and governance.

-- **Kubernetes Native Engineering**
+- **AI Engineering**
-  From ArgoCD to Operator SDK, I’m at home in the K8s ecosystem and simply *love* Golang!
+  I build practical, secure AI systems that bridge the gap between DevOps, cloud, and real-world business needs.

 ## 🌖 By Night